-She might starting purring loudly and would want to wash again and again.
+She might be starting purring loudly and would want to wash again and again.

-You will the notice that your cat is going through some abdominal contractions and you would see some discharge coming out of her vagina.
+You will then notice that your cat is going through some abdominal contractions and you would see some discharge coming out of her vagina.

 This is something common, however, if you see that this discharge is discolored and is black or includes blood it is better to call your vet.